deepwavedigital/gr-wavelearner/README.md

 flowgraph.
 TensorRT allows for deep learning networks to be optimized for inference operations on an NVIDIA graphics processing units (GPU).

+For an example of how to use GR-Wavelearner, see our presentation [here](http://www.deepwavedigital.net/slides/GR-Wavelearner_Overview.pdf)

 &nbsp;
 ### Dependencies: